psmithdev/shala/README.md

 ### Our Vision

-Our vision is to create a community of like-minded individuals who are interested in exploring the depths of their own consciousness and discovering the true nature of reality.
+Our vision is to foster a community of like-minded individuals who are interested in exploring the depths of their own consciousness and discovering the true nature of reality.

 ### Our Mission